KabDeveloper/99-Names-Of-Allah/README.md

 # 99-Names-Of-Allah
-JSON file for 99 Names Of Allah with various translations (Meaning + Description)
+JSON file for 99 Names Of Allah with various translations (Meaning + Description) and verses where found !

 Support: French, English